CHRF-Genomics/Paratype/README.md

 # paratype
-**Assigns genotypes to _S._ Paratyphi A isolates using whole-genome sequencing data.**
+**Assigns genotypes to _Salmonella_ Paratyphi A isolates using whole-genome sequencing data.**

 ### Introduction
 This script is a beta version of the paratype tool that assigns genotypes to *Salmonella* Paratyphi A genomes.
-It is written in *python*.
+It is written in *python2.7*.
 The article that will describe the design of the genotyping scheme will be published soon.
+The script was inspired by genotyphi (https://github.com/katholt/genotyphi), used for typing isolates from the related serovar _Salmonella_ Typhi.

 ### Dependencies
 Dependencies are listed below (tested versions are in the parentheses)